zwang695/alexa-skills-list/README.md

 *Alexa, Open trivia for star wars*

-Jar-Jar Binks Presents: Trivia for the Star Wars Universe
+C-3PO Presents: Trivia for the Star Wars Universe

 ***